The Bachelor of Laws/Bachelor of Business offers you a course focused on commercial law with emphasis on intellectual property law.

-The course also teaches students to be entrepreneurial thinkers and provides them with the skills and knowledge essential to business management and operations.
+You'll learn to think like an entrepreneur and develop the skills and knowledge essential to business management and operations.

-The combination of degrees equips students with the skills to work in commercial and general legal practice, within management, and as entrepreneurs.
+The combination of degrees equips you with the skills to work in commercial and general legal practice, within management, and as entrepreneurs.

 Every international student application is considered for a scholarship